 – The scope of the effort as it relates to each organization's program of work (ITU-T Question and JTC 1 project).
 Where possible, it should include identification of the Recommendation(s) and International Standard(s) that are to be developed collaboratively.

 – Any start-up provisions to accommodate work in progress.
+If the JTC 1 project has been submitted to ITTF for Draft International Standard processing, or if the ITU-T project has been consented for AAP Last Call (or determined for TAP consultation), the window to establish a Collaborative Team is considered as closed.

-The working level groups of the two organizations function using the procedures of their respective organizations, but with certain additional procedures, as described below, to facilitate closer collaboration in building consensus and synchronization of approvals leading to publication of common text.
+The Working Level Groups of the two organizations function using the procedures of their respective organizations, but with certain additional procedures, as described below, to facilitate closer collaboration in building consensus and synchronization of approvals leading to publication of common text.

 Figure 6 provides a work flow diagram that identifies the various stages of the collaborative process from concept to final publication.
 Collaboration should also continue for the ongoing maintenance phase (see 7.11 and 7.12).